mvolkmann/blog/src/warp.md

 ## Themes

+Warp supports themes that change the look of the user interface.
+Each theme can define colors, gradients, and background images.

 To choose a theme, open the command palette and select "Open Theme Picker" or press cmd-ctrl-t.
+This opens a panel on the left that lists all the available themes.
+Selecting a theme changes the display to preview the theme.

+To change the theme to the selected one, click the checkmark at the bottom.
+To close the theme picker without changing the theme, click the X at the bottom.

+I like the "Cyber Wave" theme.

 Each theme is defined by a `.yaml` file.